bekk/bekk-christmas/post/functional/what-is-functional-programming.md

 Functional Programming is, like Object Oriented Programming (OOP), a programming paradigm.
 There isn't a formal agreed-upon definition of what FP entails, but there are two core concepts most people would agree are central to the paradigm:

-1. Avoiding mutating state and changing state
+1. Avoiding mutating state and side-effects
 2. Using functions as the central building block of programs

 Lets discuss each of these in turn.

-### Immutability
+## Immutability

 In functional programming, we strive to avoid mutating state.
 In fact, in many functional languages modifying a "variable" is simply impossible.
 We also have a concept of _pure functions_, meaning functions which cannot have any side effects besides returning a value.